-- 1.12 Bishopstone is a strip village spread along approximately 2 miles of the C12 (High Road/Broad Chalke Road) that runs along the northern side of the village in the Chalke Valley.
-The parish also includes scattered dwellings and businesses to the north and south of the main village, chiefly along the Blandford Road (A354). - 1.13 The parish has a population of 629 according to analysis of the 2011 Census figures, and is comprised of 256 households. - 1.14 The main village is made up of a group of hamlets with a mixture of old and new houses.
-The River Ebble runs through the central length of the village, bounded on each side by flood meadows.
+- 1.14 The main village is made up of a group of hamlets with a mixture of old and new houses.
+The River Ebble runs west to east through the central width of the parish, bounded on each side by flood meadows.
 One lake is fed from the river and numerous wells and springs feed other lakes.
 Though the locations of some springs are known, others can rise in undetermined and random locations in a wet season. - 1.15 The local map is Ordnance Survey Explorer Map Sheet 130, 1:25,000 (4cm to 1km / 2.5 inch to the mile).
 A large-scale local map of the village is at Annex A (Restricted Distribution).